JargonInc/jargon-sdk-nodejs/packages/sdk-core/README.md

 ### Built-in Resources

-This SDK includes default variations for some common responses.
-Specifically, it includes resources for
+This SDK includes default responses for some common scenarios.
+These responses are available using the following `RenderItem` keys:
-* `Jargon.unhandledResponse` can be used to provide a response when you can't otherwise process an intent
+* `Jargon.unhandledResponse` -- provides a response for when you can't otherwise process an intent
-* `Jargon.defaultReprompt` can be used as a generic reprompt for the user
+* `Jargon.defaultReprompt` -- provides a generic reprompt

 You can render these resources as you would any of your own, as described in the following section.
-You can also define your own version of any of these strings in your resource file to override the default behavior.
+You can also define your own version for these keys in your resource file to override the Jargon-provided responses.

+Currently the SDK includes variants of these resources for English, with other languages coming soon.

 ## Runtime Interface